Cray-HPE/docs-csm/upgrade/prepare_for_upgrade.md

 ## Disable encryption for upgrade if enabled

-While it is possible to upgrade with Kubernetes encryption enabled, we recommend disabling encryption for the duration of the upgrade if it has been enabled.
+While it is possible to upgrade with Kubernetes encryption enabled, disabling encryption is recommended for the duration of the upgrade if it has been enabled.

 Reference the [Kubernetes Encryption](../operations/kubernetes/encryption/README.md) for details.